Selling to a principal and a budget-constrained agent: The model

 \end{itemize}

 \item If $Ch(X;v_2) \rhd_{v_1} Ch(X_b;v_1)$ is {\sl not true}, then the agent chooses an outcome in $Ch(X_b;v_1)$.

 \end{itemize}

 As highlighted earlier in the introduction, there are couple of features of this model that make it tractable.
-First, the agent learns her own value and that of the principal.
+First, the agent learns her own value and that of the manager.
 This can be interpreted in two ways.
-In the first interpretation, the agent knows all possible uses of the object to the firm but also knows the possible uses of the object that the principal (board of directors) knows.
-An alternate interpretation is that the value of the principal $v_2$ is the actual value of the object to the firm, which is common knowledge between the principal and the agent.
+In the first interpretation, the agent knows all possible uses of the object to the firm but also knows the possible uses of the object that the manager (board of directors) knows.
+An alternate interpretation is that the value of the manager $v_2$ is the actual value of the object to the firm, which is common knowledge between the manager and the agent.
 But the agent gets additional payoff (for instance, reputation payoffs) from acquiring the object which is privately known to her.
 For instance, suppose the object has a value $v_2$ to the firm.
-Then, the principal gets a payoff of $\alpha_2(v_2-p)$ by acquiring the object at price $p$, where $\alpha_2$ is the share of the principal in the firm.
-Thus, $v_2$ will be the value of the object to the principal.
+Then, the manager gets a payoff of $\alpha_2(v_2-p)$ by acquiring the object at price $p$, where $\alpha_2$ is the share of the manager in the firm.
+Thus, $v_2$ will be the value of the object to the manager.
 The agent gets a payoff of $\alpha_1 (v_2-p) + \delta_1$, where $\alpha_1$ is the share of the agent in the firm and $\delta_1$ is the additional payoff of the agent.
 Hence, we can interpret $v_1:=v_2 + \frac{\delta_1}{\alpha_1}$ as the value to the agent.

-Second, there is no formal contract between the principal and the agent about how the agent will behave in the mechanism.
-Models studied in \citet{Burkett15,Burkett16} look at such contracts between the principal and the agent given a mechanism.
-In our model, the principal is happy to let the agent make decisions in the mechanism as long as the liquidity constraint of the firm is not violated.
+Second, there is no formal contract between the manager and the agent about how the agent will behave in the mechanism.
+Models studied in \citet{Burkett15,Burkett16} look at such contracts between the manager and the agent given a mechanism.
+In our model, the manager is happy to let the agent make decisions in the mechanism as long as the liquidity constraint of the firm is not violated.